jfabry-noc/GRunner/README.md

 The high score for the current session is tracked until the game is closed.

+# Gameplay

+Here's a video of the game in action: [Vimeo](https://vimeo.com/manage/videos/771373876)

 # Credits

 Many artifacts are sourced from [OpenGameArt.org](https://opengameart.org/):